-On the off chance you're not yet familiar with the work of Garance Doré, the French photographer, writer, and Chief Creative Officer of Atelier Doré, one look inside her fresh, contemporary home and you'll want to know everything about the creative force.
+One look inside the fresh, contemporary home of Garance Doré, the French photographer, writer, and Chief Creative Officer of Atelier Doré, and you'll want to know everything about the creative force.
 Doré recently opened her home up to Domino for the magazine's spring issue which hits stands March 1 and it's truly a dream.

 The chic house is tucked away in the Los Angeles neighborhood of Mar Vista, located on the Westside of the city where the ocean salt is close enough to smell in the air in the morning.
 Although Doré hails from the French region of Corsica and previously found herself living in New York, she was ready to settle down in sunny Southern California this time.